 Dyspareunia is the medical term for pain during sex.
 It frequently occurs in people with endometriosis because penetration and other movements associated with intercourse can stretch and pull the endometrial growths.

-Not every woman with the condition experiences pain during sex.
+Not every person with endometriosis experiences pain during sex.

-- pain that is acute or feels like stabbing
+- pain that is sudden or feels like stabbing

 - pain deep in the abdomen

 This pain varies from person to person and may depend on the type of intercourse.
 Some experience pain only during deep penetration, for example, while others experience pain after sex rather than during it.